How a suite of new measures in Dubai is set to attract and support record numbers of medical tourists.

-This year alone, Dubai’s medical events calendar includes international conferences and congresses covering specialties ranging from ophthalmology, critical care, cosmetology and neuro oncology to radiology, primary healthcare, cardiovascular pharmacology and healthcare innovation.
+Dubai’s annual medical events calendar includes international conferences and congresses covering specialties ranging from ophthalmology, critical care, cosmetology and neuro oncology to radiology, primary healthcare, cardiovascular pharmacology and healthcare innovation.

 Healthcare infrastructure development also merits similarly high profile events with Dubai hosting the annual GCC Healthcare Innovation Congress and Building Healthcare (formerly Hospital Build) conference, with Al Qatami noting that DHA is “working on transforming the role of hospitals and centres to develop them into medical learning institutions and research centres”.